 Like the other web browsers, you can save passwords in Microsoft Edge on Windows 10 too.
-The Form-fill & Password Manager in Edge browser lets you manage the passwords, but it does not let you view them.
-You have to still use Credential Manager to see the passwords.
+The Form-fill & Password Manager in the Edge browser lets you manage the passwords, but it does not let you view them.
+You have to still use the Credential Manager to see the passwords.

-But there is an easier way that will make you force your browser – any major browser – to show or reveal the hidden password in text instead of asterisks, stars or dots.
+But there is an easier way that will make you force your browser – any major browser – to show or reveal the hidden password in the text instead of asterisks, stars or dots.

 Make Browser show password in text instead of dots

-If you want to show saved password in Microsoft Edge, you have two options.
+If you want to show a saved password in Microsoft Edge, you have two options.
 The first one works for Edge & Internet Explorer, whereas the second one works for most browsers including Internet Explorer, Edge, Chrome & Firefox.

 Show saved password in Edge using Credential Manager

-Credential Manager is an in-built tool of Windows, which stores all the log in credentials such as username, password, email ID etc. Whenever, you use Internet Explorer, Microsoft Edge to log in to somewhere, it gets saved.
+Credential Manager is an in-built tool of Windows, which stores all the login credentials such as username, password, email ID, etc. Whenever you use Internet Explorer, Microsoft Edge to log in to somewhere, it gets saved.
 If any password is saved in Microsoft Edge, you can find it here in Credential Manager.
 The procedure is similar to how we manage passwords in Internet Explorer using Credential Manager.

 To do this, open Credential Manager.
 You can search for it in the taskbar search box or Cortana search box.
 Here you can find two primary categories i.e. Web Credentials and Windows Credentials.
 Make sure, that you have selected Web Credentials.